datasciencecampus/coffee-and-coding-ldn/README.md

 ## Coffee & Coding Schedule

 Please note *events are restricted to ONS employees*, unless individual approval has been given.
 Please note that currently events are going to be held in ONS London Offices.
-If you would like to attend the ONS Newport Coffee and Coding please check their Github repo for more information https://github.com/datasciencecampus/coffee-and-coding.

 |Date| Time | Room | Title | Presenter | Abstract|